SylphAI-Inc/AdalFlow/docs/source/developer_notes/react_agent_xy.rst

     # Answer: The answer is 7.
     # Answer: The answer is 27.

-4. Moreover, in our design, the agent will potentially divide a query into subqueries, join all subqueries answers and finish the task.
+5. **Subquery and History:** Moreover, in our design, the agent will potentially divide a query into subqueries, join all subqueries answers and finish the task.
 Developers can customize the prompt depending on the use cases.
 The intermediate step history is managed.
 The agent will visit its previous reasoning, action and observations before making decisions.

 .. _deep-dive: